xiaoxiaomiao323/emotion-compensation/README.md

 `bash scripts/install.sh`

-`bash demo.sh` this will use original data as input, please download savee and IEMOCAP original dataset and change data/*/wav.scp to your data directory before you run this command.
+`bash 01_demo.sh` this will use original data as input, please download savee and IEMOCAP original dataset and change data/*/wav.scp to your data directory before you run this command.